How to Keep Squirrels Out of the Garden

 Similar to mice, squirrels hate the smell of peppermint.
 They will avoid it because it gives off such a strong aroma.
 Go to a local health food store and pick up a bottle.
 Put a few drops of peppermint oil on a bunch of cotton balls, then disperse the cotton balls in various areas of the garden.
 You might also want to think about surrounding your garden with live peppermint plants.

-We once heard that by taking an old pair of nylons and loading them with a few mothballs, it discouraged squirrels from hanging around the garden.
+We once heard that by taking an old pair of nylons and loading them with a few mothballs, it keeps squirrels away from hanging around the garden.
 Just tie the stockings to a 2-foot high tomato stake, but make sure you don’t rest the thing on a plant.
 You don’t want your vegetables to taste like naphtha.

 Dogs and cats love squirrels, in a bad way.
 They’ll chase down any critter that likes to run away from them.
 As a matter of fact, there’s a breed of dog that was brought into being for the specific purpose of hunting down small creatures.
 It’s called the Rat Terrier.